-In connection with the transaction with Apogee, Prophecy has agreed to assume within certain limitations all liabilities, including legal and tax liabilities associated with the Apogee Subsidiaries and the Pulacayo Project.
-During Apogee's financial year ended June 30, 2014, it received notice from the Servicio de Impuestos Nacionales, the national tax authority in Bolivia that the Company's wholly owned subsidiary ASC Bolivia LDC Sucursal Bolivia owes approximately Bs42,000,000 (\$6,536,326) of taxes, interest and penalties relating to a historical tax liability which occurred in 2004, prior to Apogee acquiring the subsidiary in 2011.
+In connection with the transaction with Apogee, Prophecy agreed to assume within certain limitations all liabilities, including legal and tax liabilities associated with the Apogee Subsidiaries and the Pulacayo Project.
+During Apogee's financial year ended June 30, 2014, it received notice from the Servicio de Impuestos Nacionales, the national tax authority in Bolivia alleging that the Company's wholly owned subsidiary ASC Bolivia LDC Sucursal Bolivia owes approximately Bs42,000,000 (\$7,287,855) of taxes, interest and penalties relating to a historical tax liability which occurred in 2004, prior to Apogee acquiring the subsidiary in 2011.
 Apogee disclosed that it was not aware of this historical liability, originally assessed by the tax authority at an amount equivalent to approximately \$760,000 in 2004, and believes this notice was improperly provided.
-The Company disputes the assessment and is currently investigating the merits and legitimacy of same and has hired local counsel to investigate the matter further.
+The Company continued to dispute the assessment and hired local legal counsel to pursue an appeal of the tax authority's assessment on both substantive and procedural grounds.